RenzMc/RenzmcLang/docs/installation.md

 pip install --upgrade renzmc

 # Check version
-rmc --version  # Should be 0.0.4 or higher
+rmc --version  # Should be latest version or higher
 ```

 ---